pytest-dev/pytest-random-order/README.rst

     $ pytest -p no:random_order

 Note that randomisation is disabled by default.
-By passing ``--p no:random_order`` you are stopping the plugin from being registered so its hooks won't be registered and its command line options won't appear in ``--help``.
+By passing ``-p no:random_order`` you are stopping the plugin from being registered so its hooks won't be registered and its command line options won't appear in ``--help``.

 --------------